gauṇaś cen nātma-śabdāt: The Supreme Self.

 gauṇaś cen nātma-śabdāt

-One may think it is strange that Vyāsadeva, who wrote the Vedanta Sutras at the end of the past Dvāpara-yuga, could have dedicated the first five sutras to counter the Māyāvāda philosophy, since Śaṅkarācārya appeared only much later, in the 8th century, but the truth is that the ideas propagated in the Māyāvāda philosophy are not new.
-The Māyāvāda philosophy was established as a school after the departure of Śaṅkarācārya, but similar ideas are found in other schools present at the time of Vyāsadeva, such as the atheistic Sankhya.
-Vyāsadeva also knew that Śaṅkarācārya would come in the 8th century to bewilder the atheists, and that his teachings would be used as a basis for the Māyāvāda philosophy, which would then be defeated by the different Vaishnava ācāryas coming afterwards.
+One may think it is strange that Vyāsadeva, who wrote the Vedānta-sūtras at the end of Dvāpara-yuga, could have dedicated the first five sūtras to counter the Māyāvāda philosophy, since Śankarācārya appeared only much later, in the 8th century, but the truth is that the ideas propagated in the Māyāvāda philosophy are not new.
+The Māyāvāda philosophy was established as a school after the departure of Śankarācārya, but similar ideas are found in other schools present at the time of Vyāsadeva, such as the atheistic Sānkhya.
+Vyāsadeva also knew that Śankarācārya would come in the 8th century to bewilder the atheists, and that his teachings would be used as a basis for the Māyāvāda philosophy, which would then be defeated by the different Vaiṣnava ācāryas coming afterward.
 It is thus not a surprise that he included passages proving the Māyāvāda philosophy as incorrect.

-A Māyavadi opponent, however, could argue against the arguments of the 5th sutra by holding to the concept of saguna Brahman, another concept that is very central to Māyāvāda-philosophy.
+A Māyāvādi opponent, however, could argue against the arguments of the 5th sūtra by holding to the concept of saguna Brahman, another concept that is very central to Māyāvāda-philosophy.

 Their idea is that Brahman, as the ultimate reality, is originally formless and qualityless.
 This original Brahman is defined by them as nirguna Brahman (the transcendental Brahman, beyond the covering of the material modes).
-In reality, Brahman is always nirguna, because the Supreme Lord is never covered by the three material modes, but in their eagerness to prove that the supreme Brahman is ultimately impersonal, they invent a second Brahman, that falls under the contamination of the material modes, which they call saguna Brahman, a lower and temporary aspect of the absolute truth.
+In reality, Brahman is always nirguna, because the Supreme Lord is never covered by the three material modes, but in their eagerness to prove that the supreme Brahman is ultimately impersonal, they invent a secondary Brahman, that exists under the contamination of the material modes, which they call saguna Brahman, a so-called lower aspect of the Absolute Truth, explained as Brahman reflected in Māyā.
+In this way, while claiming Brahman is one, they effectively introduce a two-tiered absolute truth: nirguṇa as the higher truth, and saguṇa as a provisional, dependent manifestation.

-According to their theory, just as we fall under illusion, Brahman sometimes chooses to associate with Maya, and thus falls under the influence of the material modes (the gunas), assuming a material form (rupa), a material name (nāma), inclination to perform material activities (icchā) and personal consciousness, separate from the original Brahman (the nirguna Brahman), which remains transcendental.
+According to their theory, just as we fall under illusion, the saguna Brahman, the so-called lower aspect of the absolute, reflected in Māyā, is Brahman under illusion, assuming a material form (rupa), a material name (nāma), inclination to perform material activities (icchā) and personal consciousness, distinct from the original Brahman (the nirguna Brahman), which is transcendental.
 This idea is used by them to reconcile their impersonalistic philosophy with the descriptions of Brahman appearing in different incarnations, performing pastimes, and interacting with His devotees, as well as passages that indicate Brahman desiring to create the material manifestation, etc. However, this idea leads to the most dangerous and blasphemous idea of Māyāvāda philosophy, which is the idea that when the Lord appears as an incarnation, He assumes a material form, becoming saguna Brahman.
-According to them, he performs beneficial activities under the material mode of goodness, speaks transcendental philosophy, and so on, but when these activities are concluded, the temporary saguna Brahman abandons this material body he assumed and merges back into the eternal nirguna Brahman.
-From this conclusion comes the famous passage from a commentator of the Gītā that "It is not to Krsna that one should surrender, but to the unborn inside Krsna".
-In their blasphemous minds, Krsna has a material body and performs activities under the material modes.
-One should thus surrender not to Him but to the nirguna Brahman behind Him.
+According to them, he performs beneficial activities under the material mode of goodness, speaks transcendental philosophy, and so on, but when these activities are concluded, the temporary saguna Brahman abandons this material body he assumed and merges back, or dissolves into the eternal nirguna Brahman.
+From this conclusion comes the famous passage from a commentator of the Gītā that “It is not to Kṛṣṇa that one should surrender, but to the unborn inside Kṛṣṇa”.
+In their minds, Kṛṣṇa has a material body and performs activities under the material modes.
+One should thus, they say, surrender not to Him but to the nirguna Brahman behind Him.

-Māyāvādis believe that one can worship the form of Krsna to purify the mind and gradually realize one's real identity as one with the supreme Brahman.
-In this way, just like the guru, the worship of Krsna is used as a stepping stone to attain the ultimate goal of becoming one with God.
-This idea is so widespread that even in Vṛndāvana, it is common to find supposed Vaiṣnavas who share this understanding, worshiping Krsna with the intention of merging into the unborn Brahman behind Him.
+Māyāvādis believe that one can worship the form of Kṛṣṇa to purify the mind and gradually realize one’s real identity as one with the supreme Brahman.
+In this way, just like the guru, the worship of Kṛṣṇa is used as a stepping stone to attain the ultimate goal of becoming one with God.
+This idea is so widespread that even in Vṛndāvana it is common to find supposed Vaiṣnavas who share this understanding, worshiping Kṛṣṇa with the intention of merging into the unborn Brahman behind Him.

 However, this understanding is condemned by Sri Caitanya Mahāprabhu Himself, who says:

-"The transcendental form of the Supreme Personality of Godhead is complete in eternity, cognizance and bliss.
+“The transcendental form of the Supreme Personality of Godhead is complete in eternity, cognizance and bliss.
 However, you describe this transcendental form as a product of material goodness.
 One who does not accept the transcendental form of the Lord is certainly an agnostic.
 Such a person should be neither seen nor touched.
 Indeed, he is subject to be punished by Yamarāja.
 The Buddhists do not recognize the authority of the Vedas; therefore they are considered agnostics.
-However, those who have taken shelter of the Vedic scriptures yet preach agnosticism in accordance with the Māyāvāda philosophy are certainly more dangerous than the Buddhists. Śrīla Vyāsadeva presented the Vedānta philosophy for the deliverance of conditioned souls, but if one hears the commentary of Śaṅkarācārya, everything is spoiled."
+However, those who have taken shelter of the Vedic scriptures yet preach agnosticism in accordance with the Māyāvāda philosophy are certainly more dangerous than the Buddhists. Śrīla Vyāsadeva presented the Vedānta philosophy for the deliverance of conditioned souls, but if one hears the commentary of Śankarācārya, everything is spoiled.”
 (CC Madhya 6.166-169)

 ātmaivedam agra āsīt puruṣa-vidhaḥ